universalgravitationalforce/Pitstop1/THE TEMPEST_ACTI_SCENEI.md

 &nbsp;&nbsp;*Gonza*.
 I'll warrant him for drowning,[^12] though the ship were no stronger than a nut-shell.

 &nbsp;&nbsp;*Boats*.
 Lay her a-hold, a-hold! set her two courses![^13] off to sea again; lay her off!

-[^9]: *course*."
-And Sir Walter Raleigh speaks of being "obliged to lye at trye with our main course and mizen," *To lie at try* is to keep as close to the wind as possible.
 [^10]:  *Weather for storm*.
 "Their howling drowns both the roaring of the tempest and the commands of the officer," or "our official orders."
 [^11]: " Less afraid *of being* drown'd."
 So the Poet often uses the infinitive gerundively, or like the Latin *gerund*.
 See *King Lear*, page 117, note 18; also page 205, note 28.
 [^12]:  *As to*, or *as regards*, drowning.
 A not uncommon use of *for*. — Gonzalo has in mind the old proverb, "He that is born to be hanged will never be drowned."